Mathematical joke

-A mathematical joke is a form of humor which relies on aspects of mathematics or a stereotype of mathematicians.
-The humor may come from a pun, or from a double meaning of a mathematical term, or from a lay person's misunderstanding of a mathematical concept.
-Mathematician and author John Allen Paulos in his book Mathematics and Humor described several ways that mathematics, generally considered a dry, formal activity, overlaps with humor, a loose, irreverent activity: both are forms of "intellectual play"; both have "logic, pattern, rules, structure"; and both are "economical and explicit".
+A mathematical joke is a form of humor that relies on aspects of mathematics or a stereotype of mathematicians.
+The humor may come from a pun, or from a double meaning of a mathematical term, or from a layperson's misunderstanding of a mathematical concept.
+Mathematician and author John Allen Paulos, in his book Mathematics and Humor, described several ways that mathematics, generally considered a dry, formal activity, overlaps with humor, a loose, irreverent activity: both are forms of "intellectual play"; both have "logic, pattern, rules, structure"; and both are "economical and explicit".

 Some performers combine mathematics and jokes to entertain and/or teach math.

 Humor of mathematicians may be classified into the esoteric and exoteric categories.
 Esoteric jokes rely on the intrinsic knowledge of mathematics and its terminology.
-Exoteric jokes are intelligible to the outsiders, and most of them compare mathematicians with representatives of other disciplines or with common folk.
+Exoteric jokes are intelligible to outsiders, and most of them compare mathematicians with representatives of other disciplines or with ordinary folk.